Ishihara lab at University of Pittsburgh

 I use stem cells to engineer organ-like structures, or organoids, and study how they change shape and become patterned.
 I combine quantitative 3D imaging with theoretical models to better understand and predict self-organization.

 Previously, I obtained a degree in Chemical Engineering with a certificate in Quantitative and Computational Biology at Princeton University.
-For my doctoral studies, I worked in Tim Mitchison's lab at Harvard Medical School, studying how microtubule asters grow to fill millimeter-sized frog eggs.
+For my doctoral studies, I worked in Tim Mitchison's group at Harvard Medical School, studying how microtubule asters grow to fill millimeter-sized frog eggs.

 During development, sheets of cells bend, split, and fuse to generate the intricate shapes of various organs.
-While past studies have proposed how cell mechanics induce local shape changes, the statistical properties of lumen topology have not been addressed.
-By combining 3D tissue reconstitution and theory, I discovered the that topological transitions, specifically the trans and cis modes of epithelial fusion govern the topology and shape of neuroepithelial organoids (Ishihara, Mukherjeet et al., bioRxiv 2021, and Nature Physics 2022, see Tweetorial).
+While past studies have proposed how cell mechanics induce local shape changes, how the connectivity of epithelia emerges have not been addressed.
+By combining 3D tissue reconstitution, quantitative imaging, and theory, I discovered the that topological transitions, specifically the trans and cis modes of epithelial fusion govern the topology and shape of neuroepithelial organoids (Ishihara, Mukherjeet et al., bioRxiv 2021, and Nature Physics 2022, see Tweetorial).

 Spontaneous emergence of a body axis